 In 2022, Elisanta was the proud recipient of the CFS Advocate of the Year Award.

 “I was so grateful and excited when I received the award, it actually brought me to tears.
 When I asked my case worker about it, she explained that I was recognized for my independence and ability to handle things on my own.
 I bless everyone who has helped me achieve this,” recalls Elisanta.

+Also in 2022, Elisanta was able to meet one of her high priority goals: to earn her GED (General Educational Development Test).
 Getting her high school equivalency was something that Elisanta’s mother had really wanted for her.